speters/ClipperDuet2N2k/README.md

 Beware that the update rate of the Clipper Duet and the small delay during data preparation adds up to the display delays on your frontend device.
 Also there are some bad implementations by some manufactures who preferred nice rolling values over fast update rates.

 The trip and total distance log are sent in one NMEA2000 sentence.
 When showing the trip value, the trip distance and the last known total log are sent.
 When showing the total log, the trip and total values are sent only if they have been displayed less than 60s apart.
-If a the unit has read a system time/GNSS time from the NMEA2000 bus, this time is used to form a timestamp for the distance log sentence.
+If a the unit has read a system time/GNSS time (PGN 126992, 129029) from the NMEA2000 bus, this time is used to form a timestamp for the distance log sentence.

 Configuration and calibration is done as usual by manually adjusting the settings via the buttons on the NASA Clipper Duet.
 Setting changes in the Clipper Duet are read by the __ClipperDuet2N2k__ (see "First start").